 Academic Forensic Pathology: The Official Publication of the National Association of Medical Examiners (ISSN 1925-3621) is published by Academic Forensic Pathology International.
 This triple-blinded, peer-reviewed journal is published electronically four times each year.

 The Journal follows the Recommendations for Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, the principles of the World Association of Medical Editors, and the Committee on Publication Ethics.

-Academic Forensic Pathology: The Official Publication of the National Association of Medical Examiners is committed to publishing high quality, timely, and relevant scholarly manuscripts of importance to the practice of forensic pathology.
+Academic Forensic Pathology: The Official Publication of the National Association of Medical Examiners is committed to publishing high quality, timely, and relevant peer reviewed scholarly manuscripts of importance to the practice of forensic pathology.
 We define forensic pathology as the medical subspecialty wherein practitioners observe, document, and interpret the medicolegal significance of injuries and diseases in both living and deceased humans.
 Given that, we will review manuscripts on any aspect of:

 Forensic medicine including sexual assault/rape